-This script allows the player to gain control over a new unit in adventurer mode whilst simultaneously loosing control over their current character.
+This script allows the player to take direct control of any unit present in adventure mode whilst losing control of their current adventurer.

-To specify the target unit, simply select it in the user interface, such as by opening the unit's status screen or viewing its description and enter "bodyswap" in the DFHack console.
+To specify the target unit, simply select it in the user interface, such as by opening the unit's status screen or viewing its description, and enter "bodyswap" in the DFHack console.